-Stockholm School of Economics Russia was founded in 1997 as Stockholm School of Economics in Saint-Petersburg.
-The launch was the outcome of the endeavor by the then SSE President Professor Staffan Burenstam Linder, the SSE Riga President Associate professor Jan Eklöf and the generous donations made by the Rausing and Af Jochnick families paired by support from the Prince Bertil Research Foundation of Sweden.
-The idea behind the SSE Russia launch was to contribute to the development of sustainable business in Russia by promoting the pursuit of sound, long-term, fair, and socially responsible business practices, what later was coined as promotion of capitalism with a human face on Russian ground.
+The Stockholm School of Economics Russia was founded in 1997 and it was named the Stockholm School of Economics in Saint-Petersburg.
+The opening was the outcome of the endeavour by the then SSE President Professor Staffan Burenstam Linder, the SSE Riga President Associate professor Jan Eklöf and the generous donations made by the Rausing and Af Jochnick families paired by support from the Prince Bertil Research Foundation of Sweden.
+The idea behind the SSE Russia launch was to contribute to the development of sustainable business in Russia by promoting the pursuit of sound, long-term, fair, and socially responsible business practices, which later became known as the development of capitalism with a human face in Russia.

-The initial product portfolio coined programs such as the Hans Rausing program on entrepreneurship and a variety of activities within the sphere of quality management.
-A small but important research center was also set up.
-In order to promote the school brand SSE Russia also initiated its own book publishing activity, the most well-known offspring of which is Funky Business or as called in Russian Biznjes v stilje fank.
-At the time the school rented an office space at Nevsky prospjekt 1 and threw its classes in external venues such as Hotel Baltiets in Repino.
-In 2001 SSE Russia moved into new premises hosting also class rooms located in Shvedsky pereulok 1, in the heart of the Swedish early 20th century colony in Saint-Petersburg.
+The initial product portfolio coined programs, such as the Hans Rausing program on entrepreneurship, and a variety of activities within the sphere of quality management.
+A small but important research centre was also set up.
+In order to promote the school brand, SSE Russia also initiated its own book publishing activity, the most well-known offspring of which is Funky Business, or Biznjes v stilje fank as called in Russian.
+At the time the school rented an office space at Nevsky prospekt 1 and classes were held outside the city, for examples in Hotel Baltiets in Repino.
+In 2001 SSE Russia moved into new premises also hosting class rooms located at Shvedsky pereulok 1, in the heart of the Swedish early 20th century colony in Saint-Petersburg.
 The Moscow office opened its doors in 2003.

 THE PHASE OF CONSOLIDATION

 In the mid-2000s the Executive MBA program portfolio was enlarged, thus adding an Executive MBA Oil & Gas and an Executive MBA in Strategic Market Development.
-The former, the outcome of a corporate program with the Yukos company, was the first degree program delivered to a Russian-speaking audience with simultaneous translation from English.
-In 2003 the Executive MBA program tuition fee for the first time supersedes EUR 10.000.
+The former one, the outcome of a corporate program with the Yukos company, was the first degree program delivered to a Russian-speaking audience with simultaneous translation from English.
 The introduction of these new programs also meant the gradual substantial increase of the SSE Russia alumni community.
-Although executive MBA programs were enlarged, a number of other activities were discontinued such as the quality center, the own academic research and the book publishing.
-Instead further efforts were put into focusing larger corporate programs customers with an inherent ability to order programs for a number of successive years.
-Such a move saw this period promoting the coming into being of major corporate programs customers such as Novartis, RZD Russian Railways and Sibur.
-In this period SSE Russia changes guises in terms of financial viability as to become fully self-sufficient/auto-financed from 2008 and onwards.
-And this amidst the global financial crisis deeply affecting Russia.
-This is obviously a key dimension in order to enable a sustainable long-term development of the school.
+Although Executive MBA programs were enlarged, a number of other activities were discontinued, such as the quality centre, the own academic research and the book publishing.
+Instead, further efforts were put into focusing on larger corporate programs customers with an inherent ability to order programs for a number of successive years.
+Such a move in this period promoted the coming into being of major corporate programs customers such as Novartis, Russian Railways (RZD) and Sibur.
+In this period SSE Russia changed guises in terms of financial viability as to become fully self-sufficient/auto-financed from 2008 and onwards.
+And this is amidst the global financial crisis deeply affecting Russia.
+This is obviously a key dimension in to enable a sustainable long-term development of the school.
 A prerequisite for such a development is furthermore a well-working governance structure.
 In the case of SSE Russia this is most notably seen through the active board chairmanship by the then SSE President Professor Lars Bergman as well as the active engagement of board members Rolf Eidem, Fredrik Ekman and Anders Rydin.
-In 2009 SSE Russia celebrates the centennial birthday of the Stockholm School of Economics by hosting a record number of some 500 alumni at place in Saint-Petersburg.
+In 2009 SSE Russia celebrated the centennial birthday of the Stockholm School of Economics by hosting a record number of some 500 alumni at place in Saint-Petersburg.